Lecturer in Theology

 My past publications have explored approaches to reality, human life, and value; I do this with reference to both Indian Philosophy and the European Phenomenological tradition.

-On the Indian side, my research focuses on the early roots and early-modern manifestations of Hinduism’s Vedāntic Philosophy with an emphasis on metaphysics in the Bhedābheda tradition.
-On the European side, I study Hans-Georg Gadamer’s distinctive reformulation of the Phenomenological tradition as a way of thinking about existence, and humanity’s creative role within it.
+On the Indian side, my research focuses on three themes: ideas of a unity of reality (in Hinduism’s Vedāntic Philosophy with an emphasis on metaphysics in the Bhedābheda tradition), ideas of a wider range of possibilities for the Self, than we usually explore (focusing on classical Indian conceptions of mind and body), and ideas of Goodness as something context-dependent - yet real and binding on our own existence.
+On the European side, I study Hans-Georg Gadamer’s distinctive reformulation of the Phenomenological tradition as a vibrant way of thinking about existence, and humanity’s creative role within it - but a way that also eludes some core criticisms of modern philosophy.

 Jessica Frazier book